-Both Jeremy and Julia are competent surgeons who thrive on a challenge.
+Jeremy, Julia and Deb are competent surgeons who thrive on a challenge.
 They offer procedures from orthopaedics such as knee reconstructions (for torn cruciate ligaments), skin cancer and lump removals and abdominal surgeries.
 If we feel that a procedure is complex we may advise referral to a qualified specialist veterinary surgeon.

 We offer a variety of lab tests using both our in-house lab and a specialist external laboratory.
 Pre-anaesthetic and routine blood tests can be run onsite with a very fast turn around time, as can routine urine testing and cytology.
 Samples are often sent to a specialist veterinary laboratory for confirmation, or for further specialised testing, including DNA, endocrine, histopathology and cytology testing.

 Radiography is the process of taking X-Rays (Radiographs) and radiology is the process of interpreting them.
 We offer both at The Berwick Village Vet and regularly use specialists to review radiographs to aid in diagnosis or the treatment plan for your pet.